adityakumar312/appletneo-os/README.md

 # appletneo-os

-This is the 64-bit source for the appletneo-os.
+This is the 64-bit source code for the appletneo-os.